hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 17. Radlinski, F., Kurup, M., & Joachims, T. ["How does clickthrough data reflect retrieval quality?."][radlinski_2008] In *Proceedings of the ACM conference on Information and knowledge management (CIKM)*, 2008.

+18. Yue Yisong, Joachims Thorsten. ["Interactively optimizing information retrieval systems as a dueling bandits problem."][yue_dbgd] In *Proceedings of the 26th Annual International Conference on Machine Learning* (ICML), 2009.

+19. Benjamin D. Haeffele and Rene Vidal. ["Global Optimality in Neural Network Training."][global_optimality_nn] In *2017 IEEE Conference on Computer Vision and Pattern Recognition* (CVPR), 2017.

+20. Schuth A., Oosterhuis H., Whiteson S., de Rijke M. ["Multileave Gradient Descent for Fast Online Learning to Rank."][multileave_dbgd] In *WSDM '16: Proceedings of the Ninth ACM International Conference on Web Search and Data Mining*, 2016.

+21. Zhao T., King I. ["Constructing Reliable Gradient Exploration for Online Learning to Rank."][zhao_king_2016] In *Proceedings of the 25th ACM International on Conference on Information and Knowledge Management* (CIKM), 2016.

+22. Hofmann K., Whiteson S., de Rijke M. ["Reusing historical interaction data for faster online learning to rank for IR."][hofmann_2013] In *Proceedings of the sixth ACM international conference on Web search and data minin* (WSDM), 2013.

+23. Huazheng Wang, Ramsey Langley, Sonwoo Kim, Eric McCord-Snook, Hongning Wang. ["Efficient Exploration of Gradient Space for Online Learning to Rank."][wang_dbgd_2018] In *The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval* (SIGIR), 2018.

+24. Harrie Oosterhuis, Maarten de Rijke. ["Optimizing Ranking Models in an Online Setting."][oosterhuis_2019] In *European Conference on Information Retrieval* (ECIR), 2019.